mlehotay/ier/IER/IER-psychosis.md

 In IER terms, a psychotic episode typically involves:

 * **UEF persistence**
-  Experience does not disappear.
+  Experience does not disappear; subjecthood remains singular.

 * **Extreme intrinsic constraint**
   Multiple unresolved tensions saturate the system.

 * **Collapse of informational slack**
-  Constraint cannot be localized, deferred, or externalized.
+  Constraint cannot be localized, deferred, or externally resolved.

 * **Salience explosion**
-  Relevance filtering fails; everything matters.
+  Relevance filtering fails; nearly everything participates.

 * **Semantic error**
-  Constraint is organized as if borne by symbols or objects.
+  Constraint is organized *as if* borne by symbols or objects.

 * **Agency misattribution**
-  Action continues, but authorship is displaced.
+  Action continues, but ownership of resolution is displaced.

 This is a **single-subject failure mode**, not subject multiplication.